jamisoncrawford/panthr/README.md

 ## Contributors

-The Office of Institutional Effectiveness (OIE) at Georgia State has been instrumental in understanding data warehouse data, validation tables, and institutional conventions.
+The Office of Institutional Effectiveness (OIE) at Georgia State has been instrumental in understanding warehouse data, validation tables, and institutional conventions.

 Very special thanks to: